Burnham Plan of Manila: Location of building sites

-South of the main group is the Courthouse.
-To the north, along Malecón Drive leading to the Bridge of Spain, are area allocated for semi-public buildings such as libraries, museums, and permanent exposition buildings.
-Behind these buildings are some of the proposed athletic fields.
+Placed south of the main group was the Courthouse.
+To the north, along Malecón Drive leading to the Bridge of Spain, were areas allocated for semi-public buildings such as libraries, museums, and permanent exposition buildings.
+Behind these buildings were proposed athletic fields.
 The road ends in a central circle with three important bridges over the Pasig River.
-Post Office will be relocated south of its current temporary site, requiring riverfront access for easy mail transportation.
+The Post Office was relocated south of its current temporary site, requiring riverfront access for easy mail transportation.

-A proposed passenger railway station, centrally located in Greater Manila, is connected to the Government center through one of the radiating arteries.
-The location takes advantage of the bend in the Pasig River, allowing for the development of a terminal property without causing significant disruptions to traffic.
+A proposed passenger railway station, centrally located in Greater Manila, was to be connected to the Government center through one of the radiating arteries.
+Its planned location took advantage of the bend in the Pasig River, allowing for the development of a terminal property without causing significant disruptions to traffic.

-The Municipal Group will be around Plaza McKinley, enlarging the plaza by adding the block with the unfinished Spanish building.
-The group, which includes Ayuntamiento, and the proposed Custom House, Board of Trade, and Commercial Museum, extends to the waterfront where a special pier is proposed as the main water gate of Manila.
+The Municipal Group was to be around Plaza McKinley, enlarging the plaza by adding the block occupied by the then-ruinous Palacio del Gobernador.
+This group, which included the Ayuntamiento and the proposed Custom House, Board of Trade, and Commercial Museum, would extend to the waterfront where a special pier was proposed as the main water gate of Manila.

-The Governor-General's residence is suggested to be located in the bay outside the boulevard on new-made land, facing an esplanade that extends through the Malate military reservation.
-The passage also suggests a series of city clubs south of the Governor-General's residence, a country club south of the city limits, and a hotel near Luneta Park.
-Santa Mesa Heights is considered suitable for schools or a university, while the high ground north and east of the city is suggested for parks and other semi-public institutions.
+The Governor-General's residence was suggested to be located on the bay outside the boulevard on newly made land, facing an esplanade that extends through the Malate military reservation.
+The passage also suggested a series of city clubs south of the Governor-General's residence, a country club south of the city limits, and a hotel near Luneta Park.
+Santa Mesa Heights was considered suitable for schools or a university, while the high ground north and east of the city was suggested for parks and other semi-public institutions.

 Development of water transportation

-The plan highlights the importance of preserving and developing the estero system, despite their initial unfavorable conditions, as they are valuable for transportation purposes.
-It suggests widening, dredging, and providing masonry banks for the esteros to enhance their usefulness for freight handling.
-The development of estero connections is also proposed to reduce the risk of river overflow.
+The plan highlighted the importance of preserving and developing the estero system, despite their initial unfavorable conditions, as they were considered valuable for transportation purposes.
+It suggested widening, dredging, and providing masonry banks for the esteros to enhance their usefulness for freight handling.
+The development of estero connections was also proposed to reduce the risk of river overflow.

-The plan also discusses the need for railroad facilities to support a new port.
-It suggests two options for the railroad approach: one from the north side, which already exists but requires bridging the Pasig River, and another from the south side, which would cut through the city and require elevated tracks.
-The plan argues that a drawbridge over the Pasig River would be a more feasible option despite potential hindrances to navigation and reduced river frontage value.
-It further mentions the possibility of an additional harbor north of the river to accommodate the new port, which would require extending the existing channel.
+The plan also discussed the need for railroad facilities to support a new port.
+It suggested two options for the railroad approach: one from the north side, which already existed but requires bridging the Pasig River, and another from the south side, which would cut through the city and require elevated tracks.
+The plan argued that a drawbridge over the Pasig River would be a more feasible option despite potential hindrances to navigation and reduced river frontage value.
+It further mentioned the possibility of an additional harbor north of the river to accommodate the new port, which would require extending the existing channel.

-Additionally, the it emphasizes the aesthetic and practical benefits of establishing shaded drives and open quays along the riverbanks, as well as the public use of these areas.
+Additionally, the plan emphasized the aesthetic and practical benefits of establishing shaded drives and open quays along the riverbanks, as well as the public use of these areas.